-Students work directly with a consulting psychologist in the evaluation of both inpatients and outpatients with a variety of behavioral medicine problems.
+You work directly with a consulting psychologist in the evaluation of both inpatients and outpatients with a variety of behavioral medicine problems.

-- Review the basic principles of cognitive and behavioral psychology.
+- Review the basic principles of cognitive and behavioral psychology

-- Improve skills in establishing patient rapport; conducting psychological interviews, including cognitive and behavioral assessments; and making diagnostic formulations.
+- Improve skills in establishing patient rapport; conducting psychological interviews, including cognitive and behavioral assessments; and making diagnostic formulations

-- Learn about the manifestations of anxiety and depression in medical patients and how these symptoms may affect medical treatment outcome.
+- Learn about the manifestations of anxiety and depression in medical patients and how these symptoms may affect medical treatment outcome

-- Formulate, recommend and implement treatment plans.
+- Formulate, recommend and implement treatment plans

-- Gain direct experience in the management of patients through cognitive and behavioral therapy.
+- Gain direct experience in the management of patients through cognitive and behavioral therapy

-- Experience working in a team with other medical and allied health personnel, gaining an appreciation of the satisfaction attainable as the result of successful total healthcare efforts.
+- Experience working in a team with other medical and allied health personnel, gaining an appreciation of the satisfaction attainable as the result of successful total health care efforts

-Students are assigned to a behavioral medicine service(s) under the direct supervision of a psychology consultant.
-They work directly with consultants, psychology assistants or, occasionally, with postdoctoral fellows in psychology.
-Students respond to consultation requests on the service with the consultant or psychology assistant.
-They perform clinical workups with an active role in evaluation and the formulation of diagnostic impressions and treatment plans.
+You are assigned to a behavioral medicine service under the direct supervision of a psychology consultant.
+You work directly with consultants, psychology assistants or, occasionally, postdoctoral fellows in psychology.
+You respond to consultation requests on the service with the consultants or psychology assistants to perform clinical work-ups with an active role in evaluation and the formulation of diagnostic impressions and treatment plans.

 Method of evaluation